 In order to file for a divorce in Alberta, an individual or both parties’ can apply at the Court of Queen’s Bench of Alberta by visiting a courthouse, or hiring a firm to do so on their behalf.

 No, there is not in Alberta.
 Regardless of the circumstances that broke the relationship, the parties still have rights to a division of family property.

-The date of separation/the date cohabitation or marriage ceased is not when the parties moved away from living together - it is when the parties stopped cohabitating together as a couple, regardless if you still live in the same house.
+The date of separation/the date cohabitation or marriage ceased is not when the parties moved apart from living together - it is when the parties stopped cohabitating together as a couple, regardless if you still live in the same house.
 Some examples to determine the date would be when the parties stopped cooking together, doing household chores together, sleeping together, going out together, or lived an individual life style.

 No, it does not solidify your marriage.
 A separation agreement is simply a settlement made between the parties on how they are parting ways regarding family matters, such as property, finances, children, etc. In order to end your marriage, the parties would have to file for a divorce decree, through the Courts.